rubot42/os_study/finalStudyGuide.md

 give each process at least one ticket to avoid starvation behaves gracefully as load changes
 ## Deadlocks
+Types of resources (objects granted to the processes)
++ Preemptable: can be taken away from a process with no ill effects (ie: memory)
++ Nonpreemptable resources: will cause the process to fail if taken away

+Deadlocks are caused by each process needing what another process has.

+Dining lawyer/philosopher example

+In a deadlock, no processes can run, release resources, or be awakened

+Conditions for resource deadlocks (all 4 must be present)
+1. mutual exclusion
+2. hold and wait
+3. no preemption
+4. circular wait

+Starvation vs Deadlocks
++ starvation: thread waits indefinitely
++ deadlock: circular waiting for resources
++ deadlock is a type of starvation but not all starvation is deadlock

+Dealing with Deadlocks
+Allow it to happen
++ ostrich alg. (ignore it)
++ detection and recovery (allow it, detect it, fix it) Ensure it doesn't happpen
++ prevention (negate one of the 4 nessesary conditions)
++ dynamic avoidance (careful resource allocation. analysis on request to see if it will cause an issue)

+Resource allocation graphs and how to detect if there are issues.

+Detecting Deadlocks (single type of resources)
++ use resource graph
++ perform depth first search at each node looking for cycles/recurring nodes

+Recovering from Deadlocks
+Preemption: take a resource from some other process (depends on nature of resource)
+Rollback: checkpoint a process periodically, use save state and restart deadlocked process Kill the process: self explanitory

+Detecting deadlocks (multiple types of resources) compare vectors with alg: vectors and matrices:
++ resources in existence
++ resources available
++ current allocation matrix
++ request matrix
+Alg:
+1. look for an unmarked process, Pi for which R[i] (ith row of R) <= A (Pi's request can be granted with available resources)
+2. if such a process is found, A = A + C[i], mark the process and go back to step 1 (Pi releases resources)
+2. if no such process exists, the alg is done

+Results:
++ alg outputs a sequence of processes = good
++ else = deadlock

+Preventing deadlock by attacking conditions
+1. Mutual Exclusion
+   Allow resources to be shared
+   (spooling)
+2. Hold and Wait
+   Prevent processes that hold resources from waiting for more (request everything initially)
+3. No preemption
+   If a process is holding some resources and request another that is no available, it releases all.
+   Applied to resources whose state can easily be saved and restored later (take resources away)
+4. Circular Wait
+   all requests of a process must be done in numerical order (order resources numerically)

+Resource allocation graph

+safe state   => no deadlocks
+unsafe state => possibility of deadlocks avoidance    => ensure that a system will never reach an unsafe state
 ## Memory
+Goals of memory management
++ convenient abstract for programming
++ provide isolation between different processes
++ allocate scarce physical memory resources across processes

+Address Space: the set of addresses that a process can use to address memory Base and limit registers can be used to give each process a seperate address space.

+Memory Holes: block of available memory.
+Fragmentation: space exists in memory but hole is not continuous

+Paging:
++ solves the external fragmentation by using fixed-size chunks of virtual and physical memory
++ virtual memory unit is called a "page"
++ physical memory unit is called a "frame"/"page frame"
++ Pages and page frames are the same size (a power of 2)
++ Virtual memomory is a sequence of pages
++ physical memomory is a sequence of page frames
++ the program believes it has a single continous block but the actual scattered memory is hidden by the mapping of virtual to physical memory
++ programs do not control mapping

+Address Translation
++ any page can be translated to any page frame
++ this is doene by MMU
++ virtual address has 2 parts: virtual page number & offset
++ mapping from page to frame provided by the page table
++ number of entries in page table = number of virtual pages
++ one page table per process (located in memory)

+Page Table Entry (PTE)
++ page frame # - physical frame where virtual page is loaded
++ present/absent bit - is the page loaded into main memory
++ Protection - read/write/exec access
++ "dirty bit" -  has it been modified (if so needs to write back to disk when swapped out)
++ referenced - set when page is accessed (used in page replacement algs)
++ disable caching - if set do not use cached copy
+  (may be set if page is mapped to an i/o device and will change often (memory-mapped i/o))

+Size Facts

+A n-bit virtual address space
++ the virtual address consists of n bits
++ there are 2^n virtual addresses

+A n-bit virtual address space with k bits for offset each page consists of 2^k virtual addresses teh virtual page number takes (n-k) bits there are 2^(n-k) virtual pages there are 2^(n-k) entries in the page table

+The same is true for physical address spaces

+Translation Lookaside Buffer (TLB)
++ is part of the MMU
++ is very small and fast
++ caches most recent virtual to physical address translations

+Multi-level page tables: page the page tables
+Inverted Page Table: page frame -> virtual frame rather than the other way around Hash table in inverted page tables: better version of inverted page table, better performance

+Summary of page table and alternatives: the standard:
++ page table
+solution for faster access:
++ translation lookaside buffer (TLB): reduces thenumber of memory references to get page table entry solution to minimizing size of page tables:
++ multi-level page table
++ inverted page table
++ hashed page table

 ## Page replacement
 ## Filesystems
 ## IO